 * * * /VARIOUS - Music Collection - studio - discs: 1

 This is the first compilation that I bought.
 This happened many years ago and its cover was very intriguing.
 Actually I think that this compilation can be appreciated by someone which is not a new comer.
-It is very eclectic and it deserves some previous knowledge of Regga history to appreciate it.
+It is very eclectic and it deserves some previous knowledge of Reggae history to appreciate it.
 K.C.
 White's "No, No, No" is a wonderful track.
 "Things In Life" is a mellow tune from the great Dennis Brown.
 The compiler pays respect to the Abyssinians with "Y Mas Gan".
 Mutabaruka delivers "Set The Prisoners Free".
 I-Roy's "Maggie Breast" is a must.
 "Kingston Town" from Lord Creator is a beautiful song!
 Sugar Minott sings "Good Thing Going" and is NICE VIBES!
 The Tamlins "Baltimore" proves that Jamaican vibes vs. the original song is an easy win!.
-The rest is more or less interesting or at least not so representative about that single artist present here.
-This is a tough compilation.
-Clever and tricky!
+The rest is less interesting or at least not so representative about that single artist presented here.
+This is a clever and tricky compilation.